elliotgaler/cyberdeck-2077/README.md

 # CyberDeck-2077
+A (WIP) CyberDeck project themed from the game CyberPunk 2077 CyberDeck -  a small, retro mini-pc running off basic hardware.
+They're a trend at the moment, which is where i got the idea to make one
-A (WIP) CyberDeck project themed from the game CyberPunk 2077 The case, clips, hinges, attatchments etc. are all designed to be 3d printed, and attatched together with m2/m3 screws.
+The case, clips, hinges, attatchments etc. are all designed to be 3d printed, and attatched together with m2/m3 screws.
 I made this project because i have an interest in cybersecurity, and wanted to make a small, portable device that i could use to practice on.
 Even though it isn't hugely functional for that purpose rn (using only a slowish pi4), it is designed so that I have plenty of space to adapt it in the future if I want to.
 I love the game CyberPunk 2077, the assosiated tv show, and the cyberpunk style as a whole, and thought it an ideal aesthetic inspiration for the project.
 The cyberdeck features:
 - Rasberry Pi 4b as the mainboard